jaalvarado165/Core-Yii2-Advance/README.md

 Into the frontend application, the uploads directory is `/path/to/yii-application/frontend/web/uploads`

 Before of use composer, you should execute php composer.phar global require "fxp/composer-asset-plugin:1.0.0"

+For access to GII Module, you should enter to /path/to/yii-application/frontend/web/index.php?r=gii